While exploring how to record TV programs you may have come across PVR and DVR.

 A digital video recorder does almost what a PVR does.
 A DVR can pause, rewind, fast-forward and record a show while watching another.

 Hence many out there call a PVR a DVR and use these terms interchangeably.

 Manufacturers have dropped the usage of the PVR term and have started calling their new recorders DVRs.

 The term DVR found popularity with the advent of HDTV and digital TV.
 The word ‘Digital’ is to emphasize the point that these recorders work with the latest TV technology.

-These days DVRs come built into set-top boxes offered by satellite and cable TV when you sign up for their services.
+These days DVRs come built into cable or satellite set-top boxes when you sign up for their services.
 You would have to pay extra for the recording facility though.

 If you’re not prepared to pay, you may buy a standalone DVR to record your favorite TV shows.
 Especially if you would like to record free OTA (Over-The-Air) shows.